Code-Institute-Submissions/crwst/README.md

 Figma has been used to design the wireframes, with the designs in the below [wireframes](#wireframes) section.

-Each template with derive from the base template providing visual and navigational consistency.
+Each template will derive from the base template providing visual and navigational consistency.
+The navigation will be at the top of the page as per convention.

 The user actions will each have the same visual style for consistency.
 They will have the same colour theme, the same typography, and a similar percentage of content and whitespace, padding and margins.
 Components will have enough space around them to breath and remain digestible for users.

-It will be designed responsibly, mobile first, so that these components are visually consistent across devices but suitable for that screen.
+It will be designed responsivly, mobile first, so that these components are visually consistent across devices but suitable for that screen.

 The final design is an iteration from the original wireframes.